ActivitySim/populationsim/docs/getting_started.rst

 Run Examples
 ------------

 	* Before running examples, ensure that Anaconda Python, dependent libraries and PopulationSim package have been installed (see above).
-If the fully loaded Anaconda install was downloaded, then it should have been unzipped to an appropriate location on your computer
+If the fully loaded Anaconda install was downloaded, then it should have been unzipped to an appropriate location on your computer.

 	* Download and unzip the `example set ups <https://resourcesystemsgroupinc-my.sharepoint.com/personal/binny_paul_rsginc_com/_layouts/15/guestaccess.aspx?docid=1077e6f6ed2cb47508ea8d70c41ec007a&authkey=AUvhUAWry3L9KOlRpo5PbGI&expiration=2018-07-14T02%3A58%3A48.000Z&e=TEtaBv>`_ to a folder (referred to later as *Working Directory*) on your computer.
 It does not have to be the same directory as your Anaconda or PopulationSim install.